 A small cut is made in your groin and wires are passed through the blood vessel into your heart.
-As we know the exact pathway Atrial Flutter uses in the heart it can be 'burnt away' (ablated) using radiofrequency.
+In most patients Atrial Fibrillation is started by extra beats originating in the veins at the back of the heart (pulmonary veins).
+The connection between these veins and the heart is 'burned away' (ablated) using radiofrequency energy.